75mm-studio/security/docs/guest.md

 	- end_time
 	- visiting_card_number

 - Visitors are given visiting cards.
-Visiting card indicates temporary access rights.
+The visiting card indicates temporary access rights.
 - Security seals shall be attached to cameras of visitor's mobile phones.
 - basic security education for visitors:
 	- It is banned to use USB and external hard disk.
-	- If visitor need to use labtop for Business reason, security seal shall be attached to it.
+	- If a visitor needs to use a laptop for the Business reason, security seal shall be attached to it.
-	- If visitor need to use private devices such as labtop, visitor may use guest Wifi.
+	- If a visitor needs to use private devices such as a laptop, the visitor may use guest Wifi.
-	-  In the case of having meeting for the purpose of business, NDA shall be drawn up in advance.
+	- In the case of having a meeting for the purpose of business, NDA shall be drawn up in advance.
-- If visitor is closely related to Project, Company comfirms the identity by identification card on the visitor's first visit.
+- If a visitor is closely related to Project, Company confirms the identity by identification card on the visitor's first visit.
 	- Validate identifications are as follow.
 		- passport
 		- certificate of residient registrantion